michiel/asynchelper-js/README.md

 asynchelper-js
 ======

-Simple Function to assist in running asynchronous calls.
+Simple functions to assist in running asynchronous calls.

 Example
 -------